-Mr. Kyhn is correct that in the record on appeal there is no copy of VA's notice to him of his scheduled audiological examination.
-See R. at 1-590.
-However, there is no requirement for that document to be contained in the record for the presumption of regularity to apply.
+However, the Court notes that even if VA practice were to include a copy of the notice letter in the veteran's claims file, the absence of the letter from the claims file would not rebut the presumption of regularity.
+There is no requirement for that document to be contained in the record for the presumption of regularity to apply.
 In Butler v.
 West, the appellant argued that, because a copy of the notice of appellate rights was not contained in the record, the Court could not presume that it was mailed.
 Butler v.
 West, No. 98-2073, 1999 WL 1063300 (Vet.
 App.
 Nov.
 8, 1999), aff'd sub nom.
 Butler v.
 Principi, supra.
-The Court disagreed, noting that the record contained notice of the RO's decision, which stated that the notice of appellate rights was attached; the Court held that "[b]ased on the presumption of regularity, it is presumed that the [Agency of Original Jurisdiction (AOJ)] properly discharged its responsibility and attached a notice of appellate rights to the letter sent to the appellant."
+The Court disagreed, noting that the record contained notice of the RO's decision, which stated that the notice of appellate rights was attached; the Court held that "[b]ased on the presumption of regularity, it is presumed that the [agency of original jurisdiction (AOJ)] properly discharged its responsibility and attached a notice of appellate rights to the letter sent to the appellant."
 Id. at 1.

-Although Mr. Kyhn's case may be distinguished from Butler, in that here there is no document indicating that the notice of examination was attached, the record does contain the examination cancellation notice that states that the "veteran failed to report for exam on 3/7/06, notification was mailed to 2341 2nd Ave, Boelus, N[ebraska,] 68820.
-POA [(Power of Attorney)]/Berry was also notified."
+Although Mr. Kyhn's case may be distinguished from Butler, in that here there is no document indicating that the notice of examination was attached, the record does contain other evidence that demonstrates that notice of the examination was mailed to Mr. Kyhn.
+The examination cancellation notice states that the "veteran failed to report for exam on 3/7/06, notification was mailed to 2341 2nd Ave, Boelus, N[ebraska,] 68820.
+POA/Berry was also notified."
 R. at 557.
-Mr. Kyhn does not contend that the address listed was not that of his residence at the time.
-See App.
-Br. at 1-16.
+The Board reviewed this evidence and determined that "the record shows that notification of the examination was mailed to the veteran at his correct address of record, and there is no indication that notice of this examination was returned by postal authorities as undeliverable."
+R. at 5.
+Mr. Kyhn does not contend that he did not reside at the address listed at the time.
+See Appellant's Brief (Br.) at 1-16.
+The Board's interpretation of this document is consistent with VA's practices.